Wednesday, November 25, 2020

 Possible Origins: Ockmock was (and perhaps still is) a notorious necromancer with a particular fondness for tomb robbing.
 The original Unearthly Ear Trumpet came from one such tomb, but Ockmock and others have reverse engineered the rituals required to create identical items.

-Complications: Using the last words of the dead for your own advantage may earn you the ire of their relatives, friends, or enemies - particularly if those last words might hint at secrets the living might wish to be kept secret.
+Complications: Using the last words of the dead for your own advantage may earn you the ire of their relatives, friends, or enemies - particularly if those last words might hint at secrets the living wish kept secret.

 Spirits of many kinds may resent being spied upon if they realize it's happening, and others may be desperate to speak to the living and use them as messengers to the world of the living.